 - sea salt – a mineral source that will gently scrub away the teeth debris

 - mineral powder – a great source of calcium that your body will absorb as you brush your teeth

 - spearmint essential oil – gives gentle mint flavoring and has anti-inflammatory properties

 See, nothing suspicious, right?
 That’s why I think it’s worth taking the time to make a batch of homemade toothpaste now and then.
 Because you know that the natural ingredients won’t cause you any harm.

 - measuring spoons

-- In a small bowl, combine the coconut oil, baking soda, stevia, mineral powder, and sea salt.
-Combine well.
-Add the liquids: essential oil and mineral drops.
-Combine well again.
+- Use a small bowl to combine the coconut oil, green stevia powder, baking soda, mineral powder, and sea salt.
+Use a spoon to mix them well.